Is A 2022 Cape Cod Winter Getaway For You?

 beach during winter cape cod island

-The Cape is more temperate than nearby regions, which means it’s usually colder in the summer and warmer in the winter.
+The Cape is more temperate than nearby regions, which means it’s usually cooler in the summer and warmer in the winter.
 This is due to the presence of nearby ocean waters that regulate the temperature of the land.

 Often, you’ll have to pack up both heavy winter clothes and lighter clothes for the winter months.
 For example, January-March temperatures range from 23 up to 50 degrees.
-This means you’ll need to pack mostly for snowy as well as some warmer days.
+This means you’ll need to pack mostly for cooler as well as some warmer days.
 So, winter gear for all these months–like gloves, waterproof jackets, warm coats, and sweaters–is a must on your Cape Cod winter getaway.

 Things To Do On A Cape Cod Winter Getaway